 The Minority

 Unfortunately, for some parents, their children can be a source of self-esteem.
 That is because some children can help them gain acclaim or attention.
 This behavior pattern is prevalent among people with a narcissistic personality, though not all people who do this have NPD.
-If you use your child to feel good about yourself, you may be behaving narcissistically.
+If you use your child to feel good about yourself, you may behave narcissistically.

 Signs You May Be Living Vicariously